Requirements & Information

 Administrative Orders

-Please review Administrative Order 2014-5.2 re: Creation of a Uniform Ex Parte Process for all Probate and Guardainship Cases and “Division H” Case Assigment for Probate and Guardianship Cases in South County Judicial District of Sarasota County.
+Please review Administrative Order 2014-5.2 re: Creation of a Uniform Ex Parte Process for all Probate and Guardianship Cases and “Division H” Case Assignment for Probate and Guardianship Cases in South County Judicial District of Sarasota County.

 Please review Administrative Order 2015-5a.5 re: Examining Committee Members’ Fees in (Amends 2015-5.5) Guardianship Proceedings Where Ward is not Indigent (Amended as to Psychologist Fees Only).